 - Obstruction: Obstruction such as bowel obstruction or intestinal obstruction includes abdominal pain, vomiting, nausea, inability to use the bathroom, and swelling.

-- Perforation: Defective mesh can perforate organs and result in bowel perforation, perforation of the abdominal wall, or other areas depending on mesh migration.
+- Tissue Perforation: Defective mesh can perforate organs and result in bowel perforation, perforation of the abdominal wall, or other areas depending on mesh migration.
 Common symptoms of perforation include fever, chills, pain, infection, constipation, inability to urinate, bloating, nausea, bruising, vomiting, or bleeding.

 - Seroma: Seroma is the buildup of fluid under the skin, especially near a surgical site.
 Signs of seroma include chills, fever, swelling, and infections.